leighlars/slapjack/README.md

   <img width="460" height="300" src="./readme-images/desktop-view.png" alt="Screenshot of Desktop View">
 </p>

 6/4: This was initial setup day.
 Set up repo, Slack channel, DTR, project board, ReadMe.
-Wireframe HTML/CSS, review project rubric and spec and pseudocode basic outline of what elements are needed and what functionality to be implemented.Set up JS class files with properties and methods.
+Wireframe HTML/CSS, review project rubric and spec and pseudocode basic outline of what elements are needed, and what functionality to be implemented.
+Set up JS class files with properties and methods.
 Initiate crude construct of semantic HTML & organized CSS.
 I added the properties and most of the methods for Player and Game classes for console play with the data model.
 I also added localStorage functions to Player but they are not invoked.
 It's possible some of my data model functionality may have a bug when events occur, but I'll fix that problem after I add event functionality / listeners.

-6/5:
+6/5: Created functionality for the following items: key handler to handle all key controls, reset game, change header on DOM based on gameplay, slap conditions, and deal() onload listener.
+I modified the deck compiler method to get arrays of each type of  and deal method for each player to get equal cards on load.
+I modified names in HTML, CSS, and in JS files for specificity.
+I cleaned up HTML for screen readers.
+I added a CSS class to style the central pile border shadow based on the player who added the card in that turn.

 6/6: